smartspaces-io/smartspaces/smartspaces_docs/src/main/sphinx/servicesnetworkcommunication.rst

 The Mail Receiver Service normally listens for SMTP traffic on port ``9999``.
 It can be reconfigured.
-Configurations for mail services should be placed in the``config/interactivespaces`` directory.
+Configurations for mail services should be placed in the``config/smartspaces`` directory.
 These configurations are usually placed in a file called ``mail.conf``, the same file as the Email Sender configurations.

-The port of the SMTP receiver is set with the ``interactivespaces.service.mail.receiver.smtp.port`` configuration property.
+The port of the SMTP receiver is set with the ``smartspaces.service.mail.receiver.smtp.port`` configuration property.

 An example would be

 ::

-  interactivespaces.service.mail.receiver.smtp.port=10000
+  smartspaces.service.mail.receiver.smtp.port=10000

 Misc
 ====